stephanie56/mono-pipeline/README.md

-# Everest Monorepo Pipeline POC
+# Monorepo Pipeline POC

-This repository provides an example of how the Everest monorepo PR and release pipeline can be set up with one single pipeline.
+This repository provides an example of how an monorepo PR and release pipeline can be set up with one single pipeline.

 This repository also demonstrates: